carla-simulator/carla/Docs/tuto_A_add_map.md

 ---
 ## Introduction

 RoadRunner is the recommended software to create a map due to its simplicity.
 Some basic steps on how to do it are provided in [the next section](#create-a-map-with-roadrunner).
-The resulting map should consist of at least two elements.
+The resulting map should consist of a `.fbx` and a `.xodr` with the mesh and road network informtion respectively.

-* __`.fbx` binaries.__ The meshes needed to build the map, such as roads, lanemarkings, sidewalks, ect.
-* __`.xodr` OpenDRIVE file.__ Contains the road network information necessary for vehicles to navigate the map.

-These files must be prepared to be imported.
-The files of the map have to be stored in a certain [folder structure](#create-the-folder-structure), with a [`.json` file](#create-the-json-description) describing them.

 The process of the map ingestion has been simplified to minimize the users' intervention.
 For said reason, there are certains steps have been automatized.

+*   __Creation of the `.json` file and folder structure__.
+As for the maps, users do not have to create this manually.
+The ingestion process itself will do everything necessary.
 *   __Traffic signs are created when running the simulator.__ It will generate the traffic lights, stops, and yields according to their `.xodr` definition.
 The rest of landmarks present in the road map will not be physically on scene, but they can be queried using the API.
 *   __Pedestrian navigation will be generated automatically.__ The user can modify it if desired, but a `.bin` file describing the basic navigation of the map will be created during the process.

 !!! note
-    The traffic light timing can only be customized [using the API](python_api.md#carla.TrafficLight.set_green_time), as these are created by the simulator.
+    The automatic ingestion will only consider maps as an `.fbx` and `.xodr`.
+To ingest additional files, [prepare the package manually](#prepare-the-package-manually).

 There are two different ways to import the map into CARLA.
 Both grant the previously mentioned automatization, but there are some differences between them.

 *   [__Via Docker.__](#via-docker) Recommended method when working with a CARLA package.
 The output will be a standalone package containing the map ready to be used.
 However, as the map is packaged, no modifications can be made.
 *   [__Via terminal.__](#via-terminal) This will import the map into CARLA.
 The pedestrian navigation among others can be modified if needed.
 The map can be distributed using a standalone package.
 Take a look [this tutorial](tuto_A_create_standalone.md) to learn how to create it.

-After that, it is almost ready.
 If working in the build, there are some [finishing touches](#finishing-touches) that can be done, to make sure that everything fits perfectly.

 There are other ways to import a map into CARLA, which are now deprecated.
 They require the user to manually set the map ready.
 Nonetheless, as they may be useful for specific cases when the user wants to customize a specific setting, they are listed in the [last section](#deprecated-ways-to-import-a-map) of this tutorial.